sai-vamsi-m/tech-wisdom-generator/README.md

 ![Twitter Intent to Tweet](https://user-images.githubusercontent.com/117112672/225022887-3c3b8fc3-a776-431f-900b-0bd3236d1ee1.png)

-## 📖 Lessons Learned
-By doing this Tech Quote Generator project on my own, I have learnt several valuable skills, including:

-Working with APIs: The project involves fetching data from an external API and displaying it on a webpage.
-This helped me to learn how to make API requests, and work with APIs in general.

-JavaScript Programming: The project heavily relies on JavaScript programming to fetch and display quotes.
-By doing this project, I learnt more about JavaScript functions, variables, and other essential programming concepts.

-Web Development: The project also provided me an excellent opportunity to learn web development skills such as HTML and CSS.
-You can learn how to create webpages, style them with CSS, and add interactivity with JavaScript.

-Overall, this project was a great learning experience that helped me improve my web development skills and gain a better understanding of the technologies involved.

 ## 🚀 About Me
 Hi there!
 I am Sai Vamsi, a final year computer science undergraduate with specialization in Artificial Intelligence at Vel Tech University, Chennai.
 I have a strong passion for software development, and Artificial Intelligence.